Bavaria

-The history of Bavaria includes its earliest settlement by Iron Age Celtic tribes, followed by the conquests of the Roman Empire in the 1st century BC, when the territory was incorporated into the provinces of Raetia and Noricum.
+The history of Bavaria includes its earliest settlement by Iron Age Celtic tribes, followed by the conquests by the Roman Empire in the 1st century BC, when the territory was incorporated into the provinces of Raetia and Noricum.
 It became the Duchy of Bavaria (a stem duchy) in the 6th century AD following the collapse of the Western Roman Empire.
-It was later incorporated into the Holy Roman Empire, became an independent kingdom after 1806, joined the Prussian-led German Empire in 1871 while retaining its title of kingdom, and finally became a state of the Federal Republic of Germany in 1949.
+It was later incorporated into the Holy Roman Empire, became the independent Kingdom of Bavaria after 1806, joined the Prussian-led German Empire in 1871 while retaining its title of kingdom, and finally became a state of the Federal Republic of Germany in 1949.

-Bavaria has a unique culture, largely because of the state's Catholic heritage and conservative traditions.
-Bavarians have traditionally been proud of their culture, which includes a language, cuisine, architecture, festivals and elements of Alpine symbolism.
-The state also has the second largest economy among the German states by GDP figures, giving it a status as a wealthy German region.
+Bavaria has a distinct culture, largely because of its Catholic heritage and conservative traditions, which includes a language, cuisine, architecture, festivals and elements of Alpine symbolism.
+It also has the second-largest economy among the German states by GDP figures, giving it the status of a wealthy German region.

-Contemporary Bavaria also includes parts of the historical regions of Franconia and Swabia.
+Contemporary Bavaria also includes parts of the historical regions of Franconia and Swabia, in addition to Altbayern.